-Running a business is hard work, and business leaders constantly face new trials, even when their business is extremely successful.
-In order to continue with growth and success, business leaders must be prepared to overcome challenges.
+Running a business is hard work, and business leaders continuously face new trials, even when their business is extremely successful.
+For business leaders to continue with growth and success, they must be prepared to overcome challenges.
 Given that financial leaders control millions of dollars, they have a unique vantage point into how to run a business and maintain its viability.

-Whether you are just starting out as a new business owner, or you have been running a corporation for many years, you can’t go wrong with these four financial leadership lessons for business owner
+Are you just starting as a new business owner?
+Have you been running a corporation for years?
+Either way, you can’t go wrong with these four financial leadership lessons.

 1. Make sure you know and understand your numbers